ojeda-e/old.ojeda-e.github.io/_posts/2021-08-20-GSoC-journey-summary.md

 Currently, we are working on implementing an interpolation as an option for the user [#52].

-In some situations, when selecting a very high numbers of bins in the grid, or when having regions of the grid with low sampling.
+In some situations, when selecting a very high number of bins in the grid, or when having regions of the grid with low sampling.
 For example, think of a membrane-protein system, where the bins occupied by the protein won't be populated by lipids, and therefore, will have a region of undefined values in